YottaDB/YDBDoc/MessageRecovery/errors.rst

 READONLYNOSTATS, Read-only and Statistics sharing cannot both be enabled on database.

-Run Time Error: This error is issued if if one tries to enable the Read-only mode on a database that has Statistics sharing turned on OR if one tries to enable Statistics sharing on a database that has Read-only mode turned on OR if one tries to enable both at the same time.
+Run Time Error: This error is issued if one tries to enable the Read-only mode on a database that has Statistics sharing turned on OR if one tries to enable Statistics sharing on a database that has Read-only mode turned on OR if one tries to enable both at the same time.

 Action: Make sure at most one of Read-only or Statistics sharing is turned on in the database at any point in time.